EventStore/eventstore.org/_posts/2020-01-17-event-store-6.0.0-preview-2-release.md

 As only `fromStreamsMatching` was officially documented, it was the only one of these officially supported.

-If you were making use of `fromStreamsMatching`, you can replace it with `fromAll` and an appropriate where clause.
+Usage of `fromStreamsMatching` can be replaced with `fromAll` with an appropriate `where` modifier.

 ## Disable clone nodes by default

 Following the release of Read-Only Replicas, Clones have been disabled by default.

-The default behaviour now is for excess nodes to be terminated when they join the cluster.
+The new default behaviour is for nodes in excess of the configured cluster size to be terminated upon joining.

-If you still want to make use of Clones, you can re-enable them by setting the `--unsafe-allow-surplus-nodes` option on all nodes in the cluster.
+If you need to make use of Clones nodes while transitioning to using read replicas, the old behaviour can be restored by setting the `--unsafe-allow-surplus-nodes` option on all nodes in the cluster.

-## Fix race condition in TCP connections

-We addressed an issue whereby data could be dispatched even after the tcp connection has been closed.

-Improvements to Event Store gRPC protocol buffer design (2190)
+## Improvements to Event Store gRPC protocol buffer design

 > Note: this does not affect users of Event Store, only those implementing client SDKs.